adamcernik/bulls/DEPLOYMENT.md

 ## Deployment Configuration

-The key configuration files for our Firebase deployment are:
+The key configuration files for our deployments are:

+### GitHub Pages
+- **bulls-app/package.json**: Contains the `homepage` field and deployment scripts

+### Firebase Hosting
 - **firebase.json**: Configures Firebase services including hosting settings and cache control
-- **package.json**: Contains the `homepage` field which is set to `https://bulls-6db5a.web.app`
+- **bulls-app/firebase.json**: Configures Firebase services for the app directory
 - **.firebaserc**: Specifies the Firebase project ID (`bulls-6db5a`)
-- **.github/workflows/firebase-deploy.yml**: Configures automated GitHub deployments
+- **.github/workflows/firebase-deploy.yml**: Configures automated GitHub Actions deployments

 ## Important Notes

-1. **Routing**: We use HashRouter for client-side routing to ensure proper handling of routes in Firebase Hosting
+1. **Routing**: We use HashRouter for client-side routing to ensure proper handling of routes in both GitHub Pages and Firebase Hosting

 2. **Cache Control**: Cache headers are configured in `firebase.json` to optimize load times while ensuring fresh content

-3. **GitHub Integration**: Source code is hosted on GitHub, and can be automatically deployed to Firebase Hosting
+3. **GitHub Integration**: Source code is hosted on GitHub, and can be automatically deployed to Firebase Hosting or manually to GitHub Pages

-4. **Firebase Console**: You can monitor the deployment and site metrics at: https://console.firebase.google.com/project/bulls-6db5a/overview
+4. **Firebase Console**: You can monitor the Firebase deployment and site metrics at: https://console.firebase.google.com/project/bulls-6db5a/overview

 ## Troubleshooting

 If you encounter issues during deployment:

+1. **GitHub Pages Issues**:
+   - Check that the `homepage` field in package.json is set to `https://adamcernik.github.io/bulls`
+   - Verify your GitHub authentication is working
+   - Check permissions on the repository

+2. **Firebase Issues**:
-1. **Authentication Issues**: Run `firebase login` to authenticate with Firebase
+   - Run `firebase login` to authenticate with Firebase

-2. **Build Errors**: Check for any error messages during the build process
+   - Check for any error messages during the build process

 3. **Loading Issues**: If the app loads but appears stuck at loading:
    - Check browser console for errors